jptweb/IGME-340-Shared/projects/p3_roll_your_own_instructions.md

 # Project 3 - Roll-Your-Own Flutter App

+> 📋 **How to Use This Document:** This is your official project brief covering scope, deadlines, and submission requirements.
+For a detailed breakdown of how to excel on each grading category with links to relevant course materials, see the **[Project 3 Expectations Guide](p3_roll_your_own_expectations.md)**.

 ## I. Overview
 **Using Flutter, create a Game or App**:
 - For this project you are creating a Flutter game or App experience for Mobile platforms, Android or IOS (ideally both).